allanaus/ESP8266_ESP32_SelfUpdate/README.md

 # ESP8266_ESP32_SelfUpdate

-Small changes and updated root certificate file
+This fork has small changes for the ESP32 only Includes updated root certificate file